flathub-infra/website/README.md

 # flathub.org

 This is the source code for the website, both backend and frontend.
-That's running on https://beta.flathub.org and hopefully soon https://flathub.org
+That's running on https://flathub.org

 # Code contribution